A century of debate for and against survival

 The efforts to know what will happen after our death

-However, as we have repeatedly observed, what we believe depends on what is suggested by our psychic orientation as a result of those particular tunings of the human psyche that determine and condition our way of being in this life.
+However, as we have repeatedly observed, what we believe depends on what is suggested by the orientation of our psyche, as a result of those particular tunings that determine and condition our way of being in this life.
 In the hope of reaching a form of trustworthy and secure knowledge of the destiny that awaits us after death, many researchers have conducted systematic and thorough investigations of everything that could have a connection with the state of post mortem existence.
 Some of these researches have already been mentioned in the sections on mediumistic phenomena and psychical research, so in the pages of this section will be evaluated the results of more than a century of investigations, studies and debates, to see what conclusions can be drawn from them.

-There is, however, an important premise that should not be forgotten: the condition of earthly life binds us all to the human psyche, except for some rare exceptions represented by those human beings who are defined as enlightened or awakened in life, whose Ego seems to exist in a separate dimension, indifferent to the condition in which the body is.
-In the sphere of the human psyche there can happen practically everything, and every particular tuning is contrasted – for good and evil – by its opposite, which perhaps does not involve our Ego, but certainly that of other human beings whose psychic orientation results to be very different from ours.
+There is, however, an important premise that should not be forgotten: the condition of earthly life binds us all to the human psyche, except for some rare exceptions represented by those human beings who are defined as enlightened or awakened in life, whose Ego seems to exist in a separate dimension, indifferent to the condition in which their body is.
+In the sphere of the human psyche there can happen practically everything, and every particular tuning is contrasted – for good and evil – by its opposite, which perhaps does not involve our Ego, but certainly that of other human beings whose orientation results to be very different from ours.
 In this condition, which we may consider a sort of subjection to the instances of the psyche, one of the commands we are more concerned with is the survival of the body, which permeates our entire social culture by exorcising, removing and rejecting death as something ill-omened.
 It is important not to forget that death is an event that affects us all indiscriminately, for the mere fact that we were born, and therefore it can also arouse some legitimate curiosity and some interest.

 Painful conditions that may precede death